PGD-PCR possible outcomes

-Whilst we take extra precautions against DNA contamination, there is always a small risk that this may result in a misdiagnosis.
-PCR will copy any DNA present - the DNA copied should only be from the biopsied cells.
+Whilst we take stringent precautions to avoid DNA contamination, there is always a small risk that this may occur and could result in a misdiagnosis.
+PCR will copy any DNA and any contamination present will contribute to the answer.

 Other technical factors may contribute to loss of genetic information that might result in misinterpretation of the genetic status of the embryo.

 Technical limitations can also lead to a reduction in test accuracy.
 If this occurs during your treatment it will be discussed with you by your PGD scientist.

 DNA may copy unevenly which could cause difficulty in interpreting the results for certain linkage markers.
 This is why the ‘DNA fingerprint’ looks at multiple regions around the gene.